ballessay/snomcontrol/README.md

 ## State: alpha

 Currently only dialing numbers is implemented.
-If needed, more features will get implemented.
+If needed, more features will be added.

 ## Documentation